 Cylinder Power Balance Test

-For many years, removing a plug boot from its plug was standard procedure.
-The problem is a prolonged open in the secondary ignition system may cause damage to the coil or ignition module, and intentionally dumping raw fuel into the catalytic converter is ill-advised.
+Removing a plug boot from its plug to cut a cylinder was standard procedure for many years.
+The problem is that a prolonged open in the secondary ignition system may cause damage to the coil or ignition module, and intentionally dumping raw fuel into the catalytic converter is ill-advised.

-Check with the manufacturer's specifications before proceeding and remember safety first.
+Check the manufacturer's specifications before proceeding, and remember safety first.
 For example, sometimes a sensor, like an O2 sensor, will need to be disconnected so the computer will not try to compensate for the sudden change in conditions.

 Test each cylinder at a speed of around (800-1000 RPM).
 Notice the drop in RPM while disabling the cylinder.
-If it is not consistent with the others, there is a problem with that cylinder.
+If it is inconsistent with the others, that cylinder has a problem.
 An engine analyzer tests each cylinder and then compares the results; if no engine analyzer is available, record the test results with a pencil and paper.

 Cylinder Leak-down Test

-Performed a cylinder leakage or leak-down test after a cylinder balance, and a cylinder pressure test has verified a problem with the cylinder.
+Performed a cylinder leakage or leak-down test after a cylinder balance and a cylinder pressure test verified a cylinder problem.
 It shows the percentage of leakage and pinpoints the part causing the compression leak.

 Listen for air hissing through the throttle body or carburetor.
 This sound indicates a problem with an intake valve.
 It allows compression to seep past the valve and its corresponding seat.
 Next, listen for air escaping through the tailpipe, showing a problem with a worn or burned exhaust valve.
 Air escaping through the oil fill cap indicates worn piston rings.
 Bubbles seen in the radiator neck indicate a leaking head gasket.